About Lumbar DDD: Symptoms, Diagnosis & Treatment

 For acute or sudden low back pain, we can prescribe pain relief medications such as acetaminophen, anti-inflammatory agents, and muscle relaxants.
 Temporary bed rest may also be suggested.
 But patients are encouraged to get up and gradually resume their activities.

 We strongly believe in continuing your treatment even after you leave our facility.
 That is why we prescribe physical therapy for patients who can benefit from it.
-For lumbar DDD, prescribed stretching exercises can improve flexibility, and extension exercises help maintain the spine’s natural curve.
+For lumbar degenerative disc disease, prescribed stretching exercises can improve flexibility, and extension exercises help maintain the spine’s natural curve.
 Hot/cold therapy and gentle massage can also be beneficial for low back pain.

 After acute symptoms subside (usually within two to three weeks), patients are encouraged to begin a daily exercise regimen.
 This may include low impact aerobics three times per week as well as daily back exercises.